paddymul/buckaroo/README.md

 Have you had a good experience with this project?
 Why not share some love and contribute code, or just let us know about any issues you had with it?

-We welcome issue reports [here](../../issues); be sure to choose the proper issue template for your issue, so that we can be sure you're providing the necessary information.
+We welcome [issue reports](../../issues); be sure to choose the proper issue template for your issue, so that we can be sure you're providing the necessary information.